LefferTrochez/Robot-FIRA-v1.0/README.md

 ## Copyright Notice

 © 2025 Leffer Trochez.
 All rights reserved.
-Redistribution or modification without permission is not allowed.
+This repository is publicly available for educational and consultation purposes only.
+Any reproduction, redistribution, modification, or commercial use of the content, in whole or in part, is strictly prohibited without explicit written permission from the author.

-Contact: l.trochez@uniandes.edu.co
+For inquiries or permissions, please contact: l.trochez@uniandes.edu.co